 Congratulations on the birth of your newborn.
 Birth records are available in this office up to the last day of the fifth month from the date of birth.
 Please note that birth certificates must be ordered by an authorized individual and are not automatically sent after a birth.

 To request a certified birth certificate, please use the order form on this website.
 Be sure to fill it out completely as failure to do so may delay the process.
 Certificates can be ordered by mail or in person.
 The first copy of a certificate is $20; each additional copy is $15 when ordered at the same time.
 Do not send cash when ordering by mail.
 Please make your check or money order payable to VITAL RECORDS.
 We regret that we do not accept debit or credit cards.
+Ordering Information/Instructions

 A current valid identification is required when requesting a birth certificate in person at our office.

 The following persons are authorized to order a birth certificate:

 - The maternal grandparents, if the mother is listed on the certificate.

 - The paternal grandparents, if the father is listed on the certificate.

 After Six Months from the Date of Birth

 - Directions to Oregon Health Authority